Aiguille du Chardonnet 3824 m

 There are no easy routes on this peak.
 The Normal route is steep and intricate.
 It is not a "peak baggers" mountain.
 The popularity of the Chardonnet comes from its fine climbing, clean rock, fantastic views (especially to the west into the Argentière Glacier) and exposed ridges and buttresses.

-The normal route is the W ridge but the two most famous routes are Eperon Migot and Arête Forbes.
+The normal route is the W ridge, anyhow the two most famous routes are the Eperon Migot and the Arête Forbes.

 You can access it from either France or Switzerland.